beeware/briefcase/docs/how-to/contribute/code.rst

 implementing the feature, and see if you can work out what isn't working correctly.

-If you're able to fix the problem, you'll need to :ref:`add tests API <run-test-suite>` to verify that the problem has been fixed (and to prevent the issue from occurring again in future).
+If you're able to fix the problem, you'll need to :ref:`add tests
+<run-test-suite>` to verify that the problem has been fixed (and to prevent
+the issue from occurring again in future).

 Even if you can't fix the problem, reporting anything you discover as a comment